TaylorChaseHunter/Alfred/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Alfred is a discord bot intended to grow in both intelligence and capability as he continues to serve the hobos.
+He contains functions for different query and conversational needs, including retrieving aspects of the book clubs constitution and previous books.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>